 Principal Investigator; Technical Lead: Tc-99m Purification/Isolation

-Dr. Schaffer is Head of the Nuclear-Medicine Division at TRIUMF.
+Dr. Schaffer is Associate Lab Director of the Life Sciences Division at TRIUMF.

 He comes to TRIUMF from GE’s Global Research Centre where he was responsible for the research and development of novel radiotracers for GE Healthcare’s radiopharmaceutical pipeline.
 His expertise is in radiochemistry and he has over a decade of experience working on technetium-based radiopharmaceuticals.
 He recently obtained funding from WD Canada to bolster TRIUMF’s GMP compliance through the construction of a clean facility for tracer production.